-Each grid point ν of the image geometry has to be transformed with respect to the mirror surface M, the current viewpoint e, and the secondary screen S and texture each grid point with the image that we generated during the intersection i of the geometric line of sight with the mirror surface has to be computed (that is, the ray r that's spanned by the eye e and the vertex v).
+Each grid point v of the image geometry has to be transformed with respect to the mirror surface M, the current viewpoint e, and the secondary screen S and texture each grid point with the image that we generated during the first rendering pass.
+For all grid vertices v, the intersection i of the geometric line of sight with the mirror surface has to be computed (that is, the ray r that's spanned by the eye e and the vertex v).
 Next, the normal vector n at the intersection i needs to be determined.
 The intersection point, together with the normal vector, gives the tangential plane at the intersection.
-Thus, they deliver the individual plane parameters for the per-vertex re reflection ray r' and the intersection i' of r' with the secondary screen surface S.
+Thus, they deliver the individual plane parameters for the per-vertex reflection.
+These information are then used to compute the reflection ray r' and the intersection i' of r' with the secondary screen surface S.